ignetic/Thumber/README.md

 Thumber generates a thumbnail for your PDFs.
 You can call it using a single tag in your template.

 ### Requirements:
- - This plugin requires imagemagick and ghostscript to be installed.
+ - This plugin requires imagemagick and ghostscript to be installed
  - You should create a directory for your cached thumbnails to live.
 The default directory is specified as `/images/thumber`.
-Thumber should have permissions to write to this directory.
+Thumber should have permissions to write to this directory

 ### Example usage: